 How to Use Nature Journaling in Inquiry Learning

-Nature journals are recorded observations of things you see while in nature.
-They may include sketches of things like animals, trees, clouds, or flowers.
-It may also include smaller objects such as insects, leaves, twigs, or nuts and seeds.
-There are no rules with nature journals.
-They are simply a tool with which we can observe the world around us and pay attention to our surroundings.
-Nature journals force us to slow down, observe, inquire, and appreciate the world around us.
+Nature journals are recorded observations of things in nature.
+There are no rules with nature journals; they are simply a tool with which to observe the world around us and pay attention to our surroundings.
+Nature journals force us to slow down, observe, appreciate the world around us.

 Nature journals work in a variety of outdoor settings – parks, forests, streams, ponds, your backyard – anywhere.
 Journaling can happen during a simple 15-minute walk around the backyard or it can take the form of a two hour morning hike through a forest.
 Nature journaling is a popular activity for parents to do with their kids on a slow weekend afternoon or during the summer holidays when they want to give their kids more of a focused activity.
 In this post, we’re going to talk about implementing nature journaling in the classroom as part of an inquiry activity for students to engage in.